The purpose of this course is to prepare healthcare professionals to identify elder abuse and to respond appropriately.

 A successful plaintiff may be awarded punitive damages when the respondent's conduct was a malicious, willful disregard of the older patient's rights.

-Numerous accounts of maltreatment led policy makers to pass a series of laws intended to protect elderly victim.
+Numerous accounts of maltreatment led policymakers to pass a series of laws intended to protect the elderly victim.
 The passage of the Federal Older Americans Act of 1965 (OAA), and the creation of the Vulnerable Elder Rights Protection Program 42 U.S.C. '' 3058, et seq. in 1992 were instrumental in promoting state laws to address the needs and concerns of the elderly.

-The Vulnerable Elder Rights Protection Program legislation promoted the following: (National Center for Victims of Crime, 2012).
+The Vulnerable Elder Rights Protection Program legislation promoted the following15:

-State elder abuse laws are patterned after legislation designed to address the problem of child abuse and neglect, and, like the response to child maltreatment, often involve the combined efforts of both criminal justice officials and social services staff (National Center for Victims of Crime, 2012).
+State elder abuse laws are patterned after legislation designed to address the problem of child abuse and neglect, and, like the response to child maltreatment, often involve the combined efforts of both criminal justice officials and social services staff.15

-Laws criminalizing abuse of the elderly generally define the conduct which constitutes a specific form of abuse, and may make a distinction between abuses committed in a domestic, as opposed to an institutional, setting.
+Laws criminalizing abuse of the elderly define the conduct which constitutes a specific form of abuse and may make a distinction between abuses committed in a domestic, as opposed to an institutional, setting.

-States such as Massachusetts and North Carolina developed laws which subject anyone over the age of 18 who has sufficient means, but neglects or refuses to support a parent who is unable to support him/herself due to age or disability, to a fine or imprisonment.
-(Massachusetts Code ' 273-20; North Carolina Code ' 14-326.1).
+States such as Massachusetts and North Carolina developed laws which subject anyone over the age of 18 who has sufficient means, but neglects or refuses to support a parent who is unable to support him/herself due to age or disability, to a fine or imprisonment.16, 17

 In some states, elder abuse laws are incorporated into assault, battery, domestic violence or sexual assault statutes, and a sentencing enhancement imposed if the victim is over a specified age.
-Illinois uses a combination approach, enacting separate crimes for aggravated battery of a senior citizen and for criminal neglect or financial exploitation of an elderly person, but including the age of the victim as a special classification under its aggravated criminal sexual assault and abuse laws (National Center for Victims of Crime, 2012).
+Illinois uses a combination approach, enacting separate crimes for aggravated battery of a senior citizen and criminal neglect or financial exploitation of an elderly person, but including the age of the victim as a special classification under its aggravated criminal sexual assault and abuse laws.15

-Every state has a long term care ombudsman program to investigate and resolve nursing home complaints.
-State Attorney General’s Office is required by Federal law to have a Medicare Fraud Control Unit to investigate and prosecute Medicaid provider fraud and patient abuse or neglect in health care programs which participate in Medicaid, including home health care services (NCEA, 2003).
+Every state has a long-term care ombudsman program to investigate and resolve nursing home complaints.
+State Attorney General’s Office is required by Federal law to have a Medicare Fraud Control Unit to investigate and prosecute Medicaid provider fraud and patient abuse or neglect in health care programs which participate in Medicaid, including home health care services.6

 Adult Protective Services (APS) can be a part of a community’s involvement in aiding a self-neglecting vulnerable adult.
-Once self-neglect is reported the individual needing help has to give their consent for help.
-If an individual refuses assistance than there is a balance between a person's right to independence verses his safety and well-being.
+Once self-neglect is reported, the individual needing help has to give their consent for help.
+If an individual refuses assistance, then there is a balance between a person's right to independence versus his safety and well-being.
 Family, friends and service providers can work together to help this individual.
 It is vital that everyone stay involved and support the vulnerable adult as much as possible.

-Some states have established 24 hour hotlines in an attempt to make reporting of abuse easier in order to secure the safety of the victim as quickly as possible.
-While most statutes establish penalties for those who fail to report, many also provide immunity from civil suits or prosecution to those who make reports in "good faith" -- even if those reports cannot be substantiated, to further encourage reporting of suspected abuse.
+Some states have established 24-hour hotlines in an attempt to make reporting of abuse easier to secure the safety of the victim as quickly as possible.
+While most statutes establish penalties for those who fail to report, many also provide immunity from civil suits or prosecution to those who make reports in "good faith" -- even if those reports cannot be substantiated, to encourage further reporting of suspected abuse.

-Laws have helped to increase the reporting of elder abuse -- up 150 percent from 1986 to 1996 -- it is still believed to be widely under reported (National Center on Elder Abuse Incidence Study Executive Summary 1996).
+Laws have helped to increase the reporting of elder abuse -- up 150 percent from 1986 to 1996 -- it is still widely believed to be underreported.6

 The Adult Protective Services (APS) is the principal public agency responsible for both investigating reported cases of elder abuse and for providing victims and their families with treatment and protective services...
-An APS is usually located within the Human Service Agency as part of the county departments of social services (NCEA, 2003, CDC, 2012).
+An APS is usually located within the Human Service Agency as part of the county departments of social services.
 Many other public and private organizations are actively involved in efforts to protect vulnerable older persons from abuse, neglect, and exploitation.

 These agencies include: